2 Developing Nonstandard Parameters

 the model can guide simulations while maintaining agreement with its quantum

-This example showcases an expanded extra point palette set to debut in Amber22 (contact
+This example showcases an expanded extra point palette debuted in Amber22.
+Models enhanced

 with customized extra points will run in either pmemd or pmemd.cuda